Let’s talk about woodcarvingAdministrator2020-02-03T16:00:40-05:00

 It certainly can get confusing when people talk about "grit" and "mesh", and the diamond stones, ceramic stones, water stones do not fit equally across the board with numbers.
 And then there are the Arkansas stones that don't even refer to "grit" at all.
 The best thing to do is use the finest grit you can for the finished honing.
 You really shouldn't be able to feel any rough surface at all on that final stone.
 Anything where you can feel "sand" or grit, you can use for roughing, but definitely not for final honing.
 If it leaves scratch marks on the bevel, go finer!

-Joe Moreau has reacted to this post.
+John Edmundson and Joe Moreau have reacted to this post.